 Whatever you’re intending to do the next day, make sure you follow through.
 We don’t want to lose out on what enriches our daily lives, and we don’t want to give alcohol consumption credit for doing that to our schedules.
-Feeling better isn’t just about your physical health, it’s about your mental and emotional health too.
+Feeling better after a night out isn’t just about your physical health, it’s about your mental and emotional health too.
 Don’t miss out on your plans; get up and go!

 Want to have that glass of wine with dinner?
 Go for it.
 Buying yourself and the birthday girl a cocktail at the bar?
 Great.
 Unwinding from a stressful day by having a beer on the porch?
 Sounds nice.

 The point of drinking smarter isn’t about enjoying yourself less.
 It’s about making better choices before, during, and after you drink so that you’re not relinquishing a good next day.
 To put it in perspective, you can enjoy more than just the alcohol with these tips.